ACC A6 Leads the way in Force Design summit

-Brig.
-Gen. Heather W. Blackwell, Director of Cyberspace and Information Dominance, and Chief Information Officer, Headquarters Air Combat Command, seats attendees prior to the Communication Squadron (CS) Force Design summit.
-The summit was held by ACC on behalf of Headquarters U.S. Air Force functional managers from 24-27 January.
+Joint Base Langley- Eustis 30 January 2023-- Brig.
+Gen. Heather W. Blackwell, Director of Cyberspace and Information Dominance, and Chief Information Officer, Headquarters Air Combat Command, hosted the Communication Squadron (CS) Force Design summit on behalf of Headquarters U.S. Air Force functional managers.
+The summit ran from 24-27 January.

+“We hear our Airmen.
+Please know, you are all doing amazing work out there,” said Blackwell.
+“This summit is to ensure that all the changes that are coming down to you are accompanied by a good plan for organizing, equipping and adjusting to the changes in 2023 so you can continue to do great work for all our units around the world.”

+The summit marks the beginning of institutional change across the Air Force Communications and Information Technology enterprise impacting 18,000 CS Airmen.

 |Date Taken: